parkdj1/RNASeq-Pipeline/README.md

 ### Configuring Your Github Account in Terminal

 1. Make a free Github Account at github.com
-2. Set global configuration values for your computer option 1: type these commands in terminal
+2. Set global configuration values for your computer

+*option 1*: type these commands in terminal
 ```shell
 git config --global user.name "YOUR NAME"
 git config --global user.email "YOUR-EMAIL@DOMAIN.COM"

 git config --list                                           # check to see all values have updated correctly
 ```
-option 2: edit the `~/.gitconfig` file directly
+*option 2*: edit the `~/.gitconfig` file directly
 ```shell
 [user]
     name = Your Name